New Brunswick College of Craft and Design

 Cool Options

-• Foundation Visual Arts: This one-year preparatory program provides a broad overview of the practice, theory and history of the visual arts.
+• Foundation Visual Arts: This program provides a broad overview of the practice, theory and history of the visual arts.

 • Fashion Design: Students learn fashion illustration, sewing, construction, draping and more.
-Graduates of this program have shown their clothes at New York Fashion Week, Paris Fashion Week and across the globe.
+Graduates have shown their clothes at fashion weeks across the globe.